Loading...

 exit

-When script is running, the shell you are using is a subshell created for the recording session.
-Exiting cleanly ends the recording and writes the closing footer to the log.
+When script is running, you are inside a subshell created for the recording session.
+Exiting cleanly stops the recording and writes the closing footer to the log.

 Step 5 : View the session log.